-A battalion of Paradiso Lanors came to the aid of the Administration last Saturday afternoon by mowing acres and acres of Paradise Lano's public torritory grass, which had loaped up high as a result of recent rainfall, ray, all of 33 Ridgo Road.
+A battalion of Paradiso Lanors came to the aid of the Administration last Saturday afternoon by mowing acres and acres of Paradise Lano's public torritory grass, which had leaped up high as a result of recent rainfall.

-Four lawn nowers abreast, the following warriers theroughly demolished the upstart grass, to the disconfiture of the Covernment: Frank Drass, Bill Schoob, Sherrod East, and John P. Mur-
+Four lawn nowers abreast, the following warriors theroughly demolished the upstart grass, to the disconfiture of the Covernment: Frank Drass, Bill School, Sherrod East, and John P. Murray, all of 33 Ridge Road.